translate/l10n-guide/docs/guide/tools/glossary.rst

 contains a large percentage of useless terms unless steps are taken to remove irrelevant repetitions from the result.

-.. _../pages/guide/tools/glossary#poterminology_from_the_translate_toolkit:
+.. _../pages/guide/tools/glossary#poterminology_for_monolingual_extraction:

-Poterminology from the translate toolkit
+Poterminology for monolingual extraction
 """"""""""""""""""""""""""""""""""""""""

 :ref:`poterminology <toolkit:poterminology>` (see above) can also work on